 The Newfoundland is a very large working dog that was originally bred to assist fishermen in Newfoundland on the east coast of Canada.
 They’re innate swimmers with naturally webbed feet and a thick, insulating coat, and they make excellent water rescue dogs.
 They also have great lung capacity and strong, robust musculature that helps them fight against strong currents and ocean waves in open water.

-According to American Kennel Club standards, average height is 28" for adult male Newfoundlands and 26" for adult females.
-Males tend to weigh 130–150 pounds, and females between 100 and 120 pounds.
+According to American Kennel Club standards, the average height is 28" for adult male Newfoundlands and 26" for adult females.
+Males tend to weigh 130–150 pounds and females between 100 and 120 pounds.

 This breed has a calm temperament and is very good with children.
 However, be advised that due to their long coat, they usually require quite a bit of grooming.